FStarLang/FStar/pulse/CONTRIBUTING.md

 reverify Steel and Pulse with it, by simply running `make` from the Steel root directory.

+### Notes on the implementation of Pulse

+The Pulse checker is an F* program implemented as a plugin to the F* compiler.
+The sources of the core part of the plugin is in lib/steel/pulse in files named Pulse.Checker.* but also Pulse.Typing, Pulse.Soundness.
+Maybe all of these should move under the Pulse.Checker namespace to make it clear that they are not user-facing.

+Pulse also provides custom syntax, and this is implemented as a OCaml/Menhir parser in src/ocaml/plugin, which builds an AST in src/syntax_extension/PulseSugar.fst

+The surface syntax parsed by the parser above is desugared to the the Pulse AST using the code in src/syntax_extension/PulseDesugar.fst

+Phases of the Pulse checker:

+1. menhir parser produces PulseSugar

+2. PulseDesugar transforms PulseSugar to Pulse.Syntax.Base (in lib/steel/pulse)

+3. Pulse.Main is the main Pulse checker, and it typechecks the Pulse.Syntax.Base AST and transforms it into FStar.Reflection.Data, the syntax of F* terms and their typing derivations.

+4. The F* compiler then processes this as usual

 ## Modify the Steel or SteelC extraction rules, or the syntax extension.

 If you modify the Steel or SteelC extraction rules in `src/extraction`